MSC Group: Terminal Investment Limited (TiL)

 TiL secures and manages port terminal access.
 It has become one of the largest terminal operators in the world.

 Africa Global Logistics (AGL)

 AGL expands MSC Group's port and terminal network by providing multimodal transport and infrastructure development.

 WEC Lines

 WEC Lines provides shortsea container shipping services throughout Europe and North Africa with a fleet of 14 vessels.

 Log-In Logística Intermodal

 Log-In Logística Intermodal trades in Brazil and the Mercosur region through coastal shipping, road transport, and terminal services.

-MedTug
+Boluda

-MedTug provides harbor towage services, invests in fleet modernization.
+In February 2025, Boluda acquired MedTug, which provides harbor towage services and invests in fleet modernization.

 MSC Air Cargo

 MSC Air Cargo runs air freight services that integrate with MSC Group's global shipping network.

 Gram Car Carriers (GCC)

 GCC is the world's third-largest provider of PCTC tonnage and has a fleet of seventeen vessels, as of 2025.

 Messina Line

 Messina Line provides specialized shipping services throughout the regions of the Mediterranean and Africa.